yossizap/BF2-CPython/README.md

 ##Credits
-[pavelhoral](github.com/Pavelhoral) for fixing the incompatability of py2.7's pyobject struct with py2.3 object struct.
+[pavelhoral](github.com/Pavelhoral) for fixing the incompatibility of py2.7's pyobject struct with py2.3 object struct.